 The Online Learning Support Center (OLSC) has carried out student surveys and focus groups to find out how to provide information and support to students (III.C.4-9, III.C.4-10, III.C.4-11).
 The Distance Learning Committee has reviewed results of such student surveys and used them to recommend changes to the distance learning web page with focused information for students and separately for faculty (III.C.4-12).
 The result is a distance learning web page for students that prioritizes information they need, and the link to that web page from the class schedule notes.
-The Learning Assistance Center (LAC) and OLSC jointly conducted another student survey on technology needs to keep improving on how the College get information and provide support to students (III.C.4-13).
+The Academic Support and Achievement Center (LAC) and OLSC jointly conducted another student survey on technology needs to keep improving on how the College get information and provide support to students (III.C.4-13).

 The College is participating in the state's Online Education Initiative (OEI), a grant-funded effort to improve the quality of distance education and to facilitate students' efficient path to completion through an online course exchange among participating California community colleges.
 Through OEI, the College's six pilot classes (psychology, human geography, and administration of justice) receive a bevy of online resources including the Quest Program, an online readiness program for student who are registered in these pilot classes.
 The Quest Program has two tracks: one for students new to online classes, and the other, for students with experience taking online classes (III.C.4-14).
 Completers of the Quest Program receive a detailed report on how well they are prepared to take online classes with direct links to resources to address areas of need, such as time management or study skills (III.C.4-15, III.C.4-16, III.C.4-17).